ZakuroSoda/acsgp-home/_team/ken-soh.md

 weight: 1
 ---

-Ken is a student at Anglo-Chinese School (Independent) with a passion for STEM and innovation.
+Ken holds a deep passion for innovation and entrepreneurship, and looks to use his skills in the area of programming, computer assisted design, and robotics to build a better tomorrow.

+He has won multiple international Vex Robotics Championships together with his club 8059 Blank, at which he holds the position of Vice-Chairperson.
 Currently, he is heavily involved in the Hydrogen Grand Prix, working on creating a hydrogen-powered car with a focus on sustainable energy solutions.

 He enjoy tackling complex problems, building things from the ground up, and working with others to bring impactful ideas to life.
+He is currently working on an escrow payment startup, RELY, that will protect customers and businesses from fraudulent deals, together with co-founders from India and Kazakhstan.

-His goals include deepening my knowledge in engineering and technology, contributing to global change, and inspiring others to pursue STEM.
+His goals include deepening his knowledge in engineering and technology, inspiring global change and fostering equal opportunities in STEM education for all.